-An upper second-class undergraduate honours degree (or equivalent) and a minimum of one year's appropriate professional experience in settings relevant to psychology and education (eg schools, support services for vulnerable young people, special education).
+An upper second-class undergraduate honours degree (or equivalent); and a minimum of one year's appropriate professional experience in settings relevant to psychology and education (such as schools, support services for vulnerable young people or special education).

-Applicants for this programme are required to demonstrate either a substantial academic background in psychology (normally, at least 60 credits at undergraduate level), or that they have obtained significant work experience in an area relevant to psychology.
+Applicants for this programme are required to demonstrate either a substantial academic background (normally, at least 60 credits at undergraduate level) in psychology, or that they have obtained significant work experience in an area relevant to psychology.

 Visit our programme catalogue for full details of the structure and unit content for our MSc Psychology of Education (BPS). (http://www.bris.ac.uk/unit-programme-catalogue/RouteStructure.jsa?byCoho...)